slz2003/RFCScope-/Errata_filtering/Result_manual/9825-3/packetizer_raw_output.md

 Include explicit clarification in RFC 9825 on how the Route-Tag sub‑TLV relates to the Administrative Tag Sub‑TLV on External-Prefix TLVs, and whether their values must match or how they should interact.

-**Severity:** Medium
-  *Basis:* The ambiguity may result in inconsistent tag interpretation and non-interoperable behavior in systems that rely on a consistent notion of primary administrative tags.

-**Confidence:** Medium

-**Experts mentioning this issue:**

-- CrossRFC Expert: Issue-2

 ---